hodl-dot-farm/hodl-farm-tezos-website/_posts/2020-02-03-missed_endorsments.md

 Corrective action:

-Upgraded the tezos conainers for the sentry nodes to the most recent version to attempt to eliminate the carthage issue.
+Upgraded the tezos containers for the sentry nodes to the most recent version to attempt to eliminate the carthage issue.
 The error message indeed disappears.